 “Retainage is a way for companies to take an extra 10% off the top.”Survey respondent

 Funds are frequently used to cover overhead on other projects (which is illegal) while a majority (66%) of the intended recipients wait a month or more to start collecting.

 Collecting on retainage is a major pain point.
 Contractors say that it can be difficult and time-consuming to track down, which compounds cash flow strains and makes renting equipment and paying suppliers for the job itself extremely difficult.

 Many subcontractors find it unnecessarily difficult to collect on retainage and feel, in many cases, forced to file a mechanics lien or bond claim in order to get paid.

-Contractors commonly rely on mechanics lien filings to get paid…but are scared
+Contractors often rely on mechanics lien filings to get paid

 Mechanics liens throw another curveball into construction payments.
 A mechanics lien is essentially a legal document filed against a property that can protect the filer’s right to get paid.
 Though often seen as a last resort, a lien is a valuable tool available to contractors and suppliers who have not been paid in full for the work they have completed.
 It’s the closest thing to a payment guarantee a contractor has because it stops cash flow for everyone on the job and can put an entire project on hold.

 Many other documents are exchanged throughout the duration of a project to increase visibility, ensure a smooth-running project, and, hopefully, prevent the need for a lien.
 But sometimes, even with the use of preventive measures, a mechanics lien is the last tool available to ensure payment.
 During the month that this survey was conducted, 468 liens were filed by 328 different businesses for a total of $108M in Los Angeles California alone, with individual lien amounts ranging from $500 up to $33 million.